Environmental epigenetics: Mechanisms influencing epigenetics

+DNA replication

+DNA replication is a highly conserved process involving the copying of genetic information from parent one generation to the next.
+Within this complex process, chromatin disassembles and reassembles in a precise and regulated manner in order to compact large amounts of genetic material into the nucleus, while also maintaining the integrity of epigenetic information carried by histone proteins bound to DNA in the process of cell division.
+Half of the histones present during replication are from chromatin found in the parent DNA and thus carry the parent's epigenetic information.
+These epigenetic marks play a critical role in determining chromatin structure and thus gene expression in the newly synthesized DNA.
+The other half of the histones present in replication are newly synthesized.

 DNA methylation

-One mechanism of epigenetic modification is DNA methylation.
+A major formative mechanism of epigenetic modification is DNA methylation.
 DNA methylation is the process of adding a methyl group to a cytosine base in the DNA strand, via covalent bond.
 This process is carried out by specific enzymes.
 These methyl additions can be reversed in a process known as demethylation.
 The presence or absence of methyl groups can attract proteins involved in gene repression, or inhibit the binding of certain transcription factors, thus preventing methylated genes from being transcribed, ultimately affecting phenotypic expression.

 Acetylation

 Acetylation is a reaction that introduces an acetyl group into an organic chemical compound, typically by substituting an acetyl group for a hydrogen atom.
 Deacetylation is the removal of an acetyl group from an organic chemical compound.
 Histone acetylation and deacetylation affect the three-dimensional structure of chromatin.
 A more relaxed chromatin structure leads to greater rates of genetic transcription, whereas a tighter structure inhibits transcription.